Data handling with Pandas![link image 69](/icons/link.svg)

 california_housing_train.head()

-loop it took over 1 second
+loop took more than 1 second.

 8. Transpose![link image 104](/icons/link.svg)